MS-SE-Forge/PatternRecognition_Hybrid-Fracture-Analysis-CNN/README.md

 1. Go to [colab.research.google.com](https://colab.research.google.com/).
 2. Click **File > Upload Notebook**.
 3. Upload the file `notebooks/fracture_analysis_colab.ipynb` from this project.
-4. Follow the instructions inside the notebook!
+4. Run the cells!
+(The data will be downloaded automatically from GitHub).

 ---